Hiking the Bar Island Trail in Acadia National Park

 Tide Forecast: Bar Harbor Tide Chart

-From Bridge Street to Bar Island, the land bridge only measures about 0.4 miles (0.6 km), and although it is 'technically' drivable, I recommend against it.
+From the end of Bridge Street to Bar Island, the land bridge only measures about 0.4 miles (0.6 km), and although it is 'technically' drivable, I recommend against it.

 Vehicles get stuck in the mud every year and often become a total loss once the tide comes back in.
 You can see this exact thing happen in the spring of 2022.